emartech/pgarchive/Manual.md

                     Tries to read PGARCHIVE's config, and falls back to the same extra environment parameters init uses.
-Make sure nothing at all is needed any more, and everything is stopped. container start     Start backup container, which consists of the wal_archive and standby processes. container stop      Stop backup container. container status    Show status of wal_archive and standby subsystems, exit 1 if any is not running. container dashboard Show detailed status and tails of log files.
+Make sure nothing at all is needed any more, and everything is stopped. container start     Start backup container, which starts both wal_archive and standby processes. container stop      Stop backup container. container status    Show status of wal_archive and standby subsystems, exit 1 if any is not running. container dashboard Show detailed status and tails of all log files.

 wal_archive start   Start the wal_archive process.
 This process connects to the upstream DB
                     using the PostgreSQL's replication protocol, with the configured replication slot, and stores retrieved WAL segments in the wal_archive directory.
-Implemented by using [pg_receivexlog]. wal_archive stop    Stop the wal_archive process. wal_archive status  Check if the wal_archive process is running. wal_archive list    List wal_archive directory and size. wal_archive log [-f]
+Implemented by using pg_receivexlog. wal_archive stop    Stop the wal_archive process. wal_archive status  Check if the wal_archive process is running. wal_archive list    List wal_archive directory and size. wal_archive du      Show disk usage per day and total (by segment mtime). wal_archive log [-f]
                     Write wal_archive.log to stdout or tail -f it.
                     If stdout is a terminal $PAGER is used to show it.